 - If the person has no immediate surviving family, Florida will distribute the assets to other living relatives.

 Disposition without Administration

-If the deceased did not own much property during life, probate may not be necessary.
+If the deceased did not own much property during life, probate might not be necessary.
 Aside from reimbursement for the person’s final expenses, such as final treatment for an illness or funeral expenses (as stated in Fla.
 Stat.
 735.301.), there is not much need for the courts to be involved.
-Disposition without administration is only applicable if the deceased left no real estate or if the assets’ value does not exceed the cost of final expenses and/or the assets were exempt from creditor collection.
+Disposition without administration is only applicable if the deceased left no real estate or if the assets’ value does not exceed the cost of final expenses or the assets were exempt from creditor collection.

 To request reimbursement for such expenses, you must fill out a form (Disposition of Personal Property without Administration) and pay the filing fee.
 You can find the form at the clerk of the court’s office or online.

 - The executor must then file the will with the court so that it can be validated.
-This can happen one of two ways: either the will is “self-proving” (i.e. it was signed with witnesses in front of a notary public); or witnesses to the will’s signing must give sworn statements under oath about the will’s validity.
+This can happen in one of two ways: either the will is “self-proving” (i.e., witnesses signed it in front of a notary public), or witnesses to the will’s signing must give sworn statements under oath about the will’s validity.